Anaku Town: History

 Anaku is believed to have originated around the 17th century.
 At that time there was an intertribal war in the Igala Kingdom called the Apa war.
 At about the same time, there was another war in the Eastern Nigeria (now present Anambra State).
 It was called the Adda war.
 The warriors were strong, huge and generally black.

 The natives of Anaku were descendants of General Ajida, a notable warrior of Idah origin.
 Ajida is the father of Field marshal Ogbe who was married to Iyida.
-Ogbe and Iyida had five children viz :- Nzam, Anam, Anaku, Ulossi and Okpanam.
+Ogbe and Iyida had five children viz :- Nzam, Anam, Anaku, Uloshi and Okpanam.
 Ogbe and his family lived around Ankpa in Igala Kingdom.
 When the Apa and Jukun warriors invaded Igala communities, Ogbe along with many others retreated with their families through the Ibaji jungle, moving southwards along the course of the River Niger.
 As they journeyed, the children of Ogbe, for one reason or the other settled themselves at their present locations.

 Meanwhile, some parts of Anaku are believed to have migrated from Nkanu Enugu State, Ossomala Ogbaru Local Government Area, Ogbosu Uzo Uwani Local Government Area, Ogidi Idemili North Local Government Area, Awka Anambra State Capital and Olu (Olumbanasa, Anambra West Local Government Area).

 Anaku has relationship with the following towns: Ukwala Ogbe, Obosi Ukwala, Ifite Anam (also known as Iyiora), Okija Obosi and Ulosi Ogbe.
 Traditionally, the indigenes of the mentioned towns should not break the colanut where an indigenous person of Anaku is because all the towns mentioned descended from Anaku.

 During colonial era in Nigeria, the people of Anaku and Ayamelum in general were hostile to and refused to welcome the early missionaries and their activities.
 Early schools and colleges in Nigeria were built and maintained by the missionaries.
 There was no primary six school in Ayamelum until one was built at Umumbo in 1952.
 By that time, schools, colleges, churches and vocational centers abounded in all other Igbo hinterlands except in Abakiliki and in Olumbanasa.
 Many Igbo lands also had many university graduates at that time.
 This is a big gap between Anaku and the other Igbo communities.